Victoria’s third-most populous city, rich in culture and history and a centre for manufacturing, health, education and retail

 Ballarat has a diverse offering of entertainment including, local theatrical performances, music at local bars and pubs, larger international acts, and performances at iconic venues like Her Majesty’s Theatre.
 The city hosts various festivals throughout the year, including the Rockabilly Festival, Begonia Festival and Heritage Weekend.
 Ballarat also hosts a Chinese Mooncake Food Festival.

 Employment, industry and infrastructure

-Health Care and Social Assistance is the primary employment industry in Ballarat, followed by Retail Trade, Construction and Education and Training.
-In the five year period 2014-2019, there was strong employment growth in Construction, Health Care and Social Assistance, Education and Training, Retail Trade, Accommodation and Food Services, Professional, Scientific and Technical Services and Public Administration and Safety.
+Health Care and Social Assistance is the primary employment industry in Ballarat, followed by Construction, Retail Trade and Manufacturing.
+In the five year period 2015-2020, there was strong employment growth in Construction, Health Care and Social Assistance, Manufacturing, and Retail Trade.

 Ballarat is in a key strategic position with four main highways (the Western, Midland, Glenelg and Sunraysia) connecting it to the industrial centres of Melbourne, Adelaide, Geelong and Portland; the regional cities of Bendigo and Mildura; and agricultural areas in the Mallee and Wimmera.
 Melbourne International Airport and the ports of Melbourne and Geelong are located within a one-hour travel time of Ballarat.

 |FMP Group||Transport equipment manufacturing (brake and friction materials)|

 |McCain Foods||Fruit and vegetable processing (frozen food)|